Your first visit to Heritage Farm and Museum in Huntington, West Virginia can be overwhelming because there is SO MUCH to see and do!

 The 6 Simple Machines showcases the innovation in the following mechanisms:

-Kids will also learn how these six types of mechanisms connect to an assortment of current everyday items.
+Kids will learn six types of mechanisms and their connection to everyday items used today.

 Conway Homestead